-Microfinance, the practice of making very small loans to business people, might be one way to jumpstart the road to prosperity.
+Microfinance, the practice of making very small loans to businesspeople, might be one way to jumpstart the road to prosperity.
 Organizations like Opportunity International have been doing this for some time.
-Just last year an organization called Kiva started that allows any individual to make loans to people in developing nations through the internet and PayPal.
+Just last year, an organization called Kiva started that allows any individual to make loans to people in developing nations through the Internet and PayPal.

 I stumbled upon this site as I was in the process of doing some online research.
 Having lived for years outside the U.S. it is appalling how little understood the poor's truest needs really are.
 Needs/Wants are so confused in this culture.